PlantGameGroup/PlantGame/README.md

 If the picture is of the wrong one he is told to continue searching.
 If the user finds the requested plant, he/she can post it on Instagram and gets one level up.

 In this Repo the Kubernetes setup is stored.
 To run the setup for development, the following commands do the job.
+We need kubectl and minikube installed for that.

-First we have to have a running Kubernetes Cluster:
+First we have to have a running Kubernetes Cluster.
 We can use minikube for that (see [minikube start](https://minikube.sigs.k8s.io/docs/start/)):

 ```bash
 start minikube